-These troubling little flies plagued us in the Spring of 1998, then again in 2004 and 2005.
-Now fast forward to present time, Spring 2014, and they’re back!
-They fly around our heads, get into our eyes, nose and ears and crawl around in our hair.
+These troubling little flies plagued us in the Spring of 1998, 2004, 2005, and 2014.
+You may even be seeing these pests now due to the excessive rainfall we’ve experienced in parts of Florida.
+They fly around our heads, get into our eyes, nose, and ears and crawl around in our hair.
 They’re known by several names like Turkey Gnats, Buffalo Gnats and they’ve been called a few other names that won’t be repeated here!

 Black Flies are rather small, ranging from 1/8”-1/4” in length.
 The thorax, which is the middle section of the body, is hump-shaped (hence the name Buffalo Gnat), shiny and ranges in color from black to gray to yellow.